jdluque/faster-tphyl-reconstruction/README.md

 <a name="input"></a>
 ### Input

-Single-cell input is assumed to be represented in the form of ternary, __tab-delimited__, matrix with rows corresponding to single-cells and columns corresponding to mutations.
-We assume that this file contains headers and that matrix is ternary matrix with 0 denoting the absence and 1 denoting the presence of mutation in a given cell, whereas ? represents the lack of information about presence/absence of mutation in a given cell (i.e. missing entry). __In order to simplify parsing of the matrix, we also assume that upper left corner equals to string `cellID/mutID`__.
+Single-cell input is assumed to be represented in the form of binary, __tab-delimited__, matrix with rows corresponding to single-cells and columns corresponding to mutations.
+We assume that this file contains headers and that matrix is binary matrix with 0 denoting the absence and 1 denoting the presence of mutation in a given cell. __In order to simplify parsing of the matrix, we also assume that upper left corner equals to string `cellID/mutID`__.

 Below is an example of single-cell data matrix.
 Note that mutation and cell names are arbitrary strings not containing tabs or spaces, however they must be unique.
 ```
 cellID/mutID  mut0  mut1  mut2  mut3  mut4  mut5  mut6  mut7
-cell0         0     0     ?
-0     0     0     0     0
+cell0         0     0     0     0     0     0     0     0
-cell1         0     ?
-1     0     0     0     1     1
+cell1         0     0     1     0     0     0     1     1
 cell2         0     0     1     0     0     0     1     1
 cell3         1     1     0     0     0     0     0     0
 cell4         0     0     1     0     0     0     0     0
 cell5         1     0     0     0     0     0     0     0
 cell6         0     0     1     0     0     0     1     1
 cell7         0     0     1     0     0     0     0     0
-cell8         ?
-0     0     0     ?
-0     ?
-1
+cell8         0     0     0     0     0     0     0     1
 cell9         0     1     0     0     0     0     0     0
 ```